fastfloat/fast_float/README.md

 ## How fast is it?

+It can parse random floating-point numbers at a speed of 1 GB/s on some systems.
 We find that it is often twice as fast as the best available competitor, and many times faster than many standard-library implementations.

 ```
 # parsing random integers in the range [0,1)